San Diego Community College District: Governance

 San Diego Community College District is governed by a five-member, locally elected board of trustees and three student members serving on a rotating basis, representing each of the three colleges.
 The sitting student trustee has an advisory vote on the Board.
 Shared governance activities involve faculty, students and staff in the development of solutions to key policy and budget issues.
 The five trustees are elected in even-numbered years to four-year terms by the voters of San Diego.
 Trustee candidates first run in district-only elections.
 The top two vote-getters in each district run citywide in the general election.

 Each college of the SDCCD, including Continuing Education, is headed by a president and three vice presidents overseeing instruction, administrative services, and student services, respectively.
 Each academic school department is headed by a dean.

-Administration

-San Diego Community College District has five major operational components: City College, Mesa College, Miramar College, Continuing Education, and the District administrative departments that support campus and overall operations.
-The administrative departments include Business Services, Facilities Management, Human Resources, Instructional Services and Student Services.

-Functions that are the responsibility of the District administrative departments are intended to provide for efficiency and continuity of services and programs.
-Compliance and functions that are statutorily required are also the responsibility of various District operations.
-The provision of educational programs, student support services, staff development, direct campus operations, and various ancillary functions are the responsibility of each College and Continuing Education.